kaditya25/game-engine/README.md

 ## Running the Mediation Layer
 The ML is composed of a couple of executables.
 After building, you must ensure that the following programs are running.
-It may be helpful to use a terminal multiplexer like tmux or terminator and start each program in a separate pane.
+It may be helpful to use a terminal multiplexer like tmux and start each program in a separate pane.

 ### ROS Core
 ```bash